andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_08_ROIAnalysis.rst

 	echo "0 20 44" | 3dUndump -orient LPI -srad 5 -master Incongruent_betas+tlrc -prefix ConflictROI+tlrc -xyz -

 The ``-srad`` option specifies how large the radius of the sphere will be, while the ``-master`` option creates a mask dataset with the same resolution and voxel size as the master dataset.
+(Note that this means we won't have to resample the ROI created with this command.)
 The ``-prefix`` option labels the output file, and ``-xyz`` specifies the coordinates around which to center the sphere. the ``-`` after the -xyz option indicates that the output on the left side of the pipe - i.e., ``echo "0 20 44" - should be used as the input for that option.

 .. note::